Pasja (2002): Circumstances of creation

 In 1999, Nieznalska first addressed religion and religiosity in her diploma work titled Absolution (an installation composed of photographs, video, and a wooden confessional).
 At that time, she was also interested in issues related to the sources of evil, domination, violence, aggression, and earlier, the problem of rape (the installation Modus Operandi from 1998).
 This is reflected, among other works, in her untitled series of photographs from 1999, depicting the relationship between a naked man and a submissive dog.

 Through her partner, she became acquainted with the community of men exercising in amateur gyms.
 Visits to such places inspired her in 2000 to create the installation Omnipotence: A Male Kind, consisting of gym equipment (rubber mat, chalk, mirrors, steel exercise bars).
 The entire installation was illuminated with red light, accompanied by sounds recorded in the gym aimed at evoking sexual connotations: panting, groaning, and swearing.
 In 2001, Nieznalska exhibited a photograph titled Potency, depicting a man with a clenched fist in the groin area and tense muscles.
-Pasja installation was a continuation of the theme of masculinity, including physical strength and the cult of machismo, which the artist emphasized in numerous interviews.
+The Pasja installation was a continuation of the theme of masculinity, including physical strength and the cult of machismo, which the artist emphasized in numerous interviews.